NickGeramanis/gym-navigation/README.md

 The goal of this environment is to navigate a robot on a track without crashing into the walls.
 Initially, the robot is placed randomly into the track but at a safe distance from the walls.
-The state-space consists of 5 range measurements.
+The state space consists of 5 range measurements.
-The action-space consists of 3 actions (move_forward, rotate_left,
+The action space consists of 3 actions (move_forward, rotate_left,
 rotate_right).
 Furthermore, both actions and states have additive white Gaussian noise.
 The robot is rewarded +5 for moving forward and -0.5 for rotating.
 If the robot crashes into the wall it is penalized with -200.